 If you’re planning a chocolate wedding cake, don’t be afraid to get creative on flavor pairings.
 According to Tulier, raspberry, hazelnut, matcha, coffee, mint, and lavender are all great options to complement chocolate.

 Think a chocolate wedding cake is the perfect fit for your big day?
-Read on for 22 of our favorite designs.
+Read on for 26 pretty and delicious designs to inspire you own reception sweet.

 Commission a Handpainted Masterpiece